jaywardell/SwiftUIDocumentBrowserLifecycle/README.md

 for the `UIDocumentBrowserViewController`,
 so that simple UI modifications like this can be done.

-## Listening for UIDocumentBrowserViewController Lifecycle Events with DocumentBrowserEventListener
+## Listening for UIDocumentBrowserViewController Lifecycle Events
 Create a `DocumentBrowserEventListener`,
 passing in one of the events available
 (`wasCreated`, `becameActive`, or `becameInactive`).